K2-Groups/k2-groups.github.io/docs/k2-subsidiaries/k2-fund/vision.md

 - **By 2050:** Become one of the core drivers behind K2 Group’s goal of managing over \$15 trillion in assets.

 K2-Fund is not just a financial instrument—it’s a commitment to responsible, forward-thinking capital deployment that empowers entrepreneurs and protects investors.

+## Short term Goals

+### By 2026
+Launch K2-Fund in its simplest operational form, initially focusing solely on family and friends investments to refine our investment strategies, compliance frameworks, and operational details.
+This phase will also aim to support internal team members through investment opportunities.

+### By 2027
+Expand beyond the initial circle, raising and investing over $10 million from external investors.

+### By 2028
+Establish K2-Fund as one of the most profitable and efficient investment funds in the market.

+## Adapting to an Evolving Market
+As we pursue our defined mission, vision, and strategy, we also recognize the importance of adapting dynamically to an evolving market to meet emerging investor needs and opportunities.
+Much like Netflix, which anticipated the future of video streaming but initially started by shipping DVDs to establish its content database, we too emphasize timing and market readiness.

+Furthermore, our investment platform will remain open and adaptable.
+This means actively integrating emerging technologies and innovative financial solutions as they become available, ensuring that K2-Fund remains at the forefront of innovation in asset management.

+## Mitigating Concerns
+We acknowledge the concerns to achieving our goals.
+We document them in our Mitigating Concerns page.